-Unfortunately, for any given list of SRLGs and topology graph, finding two paths that can survive a single SRLG failure is NP-Complete [16], [17].
-The proof is a reduction to 3SAT where each SRLG corresponds to a clause in the formula.
+Erika Bérczi-Kovács and Ábel Barabás are with Department of Operations Research, Eötvös Loránd University, Budapest, Hungary.
+Erika Bérczi-Kovács is also with Alfréd Rényi Institute of Mathematics and MTA-ELTE Egerváry Research Group on Combinatorial Optimization.
+Contact them on erika.berczi-kovacs@ttk.elte.hu, and barabasabel@gmail.com formula.
 Roughly speaking, a very artificial topology graph and SRLG settings are needed to show the high computational complexity of the problem, and many believe SRLG-disjoint routing is a well-solvable problem in practice.
-For example, Kobayashi-Otsuki provided [18] a routing algorithm for circular disk failures of fixed radius in a planar graph topology where the links are straight lines.
-Circular disk failures of the fixed radius are the most well studied regional failure model, see [2], [15].
-Naturally, comes the question is there another set of regional SRLGs for which the SRLG-disjoint routing problem is solvable in polynomial time?
+For example, Kobayashi-Otsuki provided [19] a routing algorithm for circular disk failures of fixed radius in a planar graph topology where the links are straight lines.
+Circular disk failures of the fixed radius are the most well-studied regional failure model, see [3], [16].
+Naturally arises the question: Is there another set of regional SRLGs for which the SRLG-disjoint routing problem is solvable in polynomial time?
 Can we define a simple and general property of the regional SRLGs to have efficient routing algorithms?
 The paper provides a positive and surprisingly simple answer as follows.